RafaelNH/Free-water-elimination-DTI/article.md

 contain all necessary standard diffusion tensor processing functions.
 Although, the core algorithms of the free water elimination procedures were implemented separately from Dipy, in the near future, they will be incorporated as a Dipy's model reconstruction module (https://github.com/nipy/dipy/pull/835).
-Our model fit functions also requires the python pakage NumPy (http://www.numpy.org/).
+Our functions also requires the python pakage NumPy (http://www.numpy.org/).

 ### 2.2 Simulations
 In this study, the Hoy and colleagues simulations for the methods optimal